-- Yes, Master’s must issue receipts to the purchaser.
+- Yes, the Master must issue a receipt to the purchaser.
 The receipt needs to include all the elements of a ‘tax invoice’ (including the quantity of lobsters); as well as the Managed Fishery Licence Number (WCLL).

 Do I need to provide any paperwork to someone who I gift ‘back of boat’ lobsters?

-- Yes, you need to provide paperwork which includes the Managed Fishery Licence Number (WCLL) and the weight of the lobster which has been gifted.
+- Yes, you need to provide paperwork which includes the Managed Fishery Licence Number (WCLL) and the quantity of the lobster which has been gifted.

 What are the Abrolhos Islands (A Zone) specific arrangements for ‘back of boat’ sales?